-There are 268 ground mounted field high voltage ring main switches in service.
+There are 270 ground mounted field high voltage ring main switches in service.
 These are either encapsulated vacuum or oil switches.
-The oil switches manufactured prior to 1988 are subject to a replacement programme due to a weakness in the design that creates intermittent operational problems.
-This replacement programme was completed in 2016/17.
+The oil switches manufactured prior to 1988 were subject to a weakness in the design that creates intermittent operational problems.
+These have all been replaced.
+There are no high voltage oil fuse switches on the network.

-The network contains 4,471 distribution substations ranging in size from 5kVA to 1MVA.
-A small number of in-service transformer failures occur each year as a result of lightning strikes mainly.
+The network contains 4,516 distribution substations ranging in size from 5kVA to 1MVA.
+A small number of inservice transformer failures occur each year as a result of lightning strikes mainly.
 A distribution transformer renewal programme targeting the replacement of in service transformers that are older than 60 years is in place.

 As a public safety improvement initiative, the use of platform substations has been discontinued.
-A programme to remove existing platform substations based on risk of public access to platforms has been set up and will commence in 2017/18.
+A programme to remove existing platform substations based on risk of public access to platforms has been set up and this commenced in 2017/18.